crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 ### Prepare DDEV Magento 2 environment

-- Create an empty folder that will contains all necessary sources (Magento 2 and this extension):
+- Create an empty folder that will contain all necessary sources (Magento 2 and this extension):

     mkdir m2-sources